Processors reference

 Output attribute names

-If the processed output has the same name as a previously existing attribute, you can choose to preserve its value or override it to the extracted value from the key-value pair.
+If there's already an output attribute with the same name, you can choose to preserve its original value or override it with the parsed value.

 Duplicate keys